 Bel is graphic designer and photographer on the Hillsong Communications team.
-She designs and shoots for campaign artwork for the national and global church.
-She also co-owns 'The First Hello' which is a collaborative photography company that she, and River Bennett, founded, which focuses on shooting the raw and real moments at live births.
-As a team, they've also recently launched 'The Daily Hello' which has expanded their business to capture fun and fresh kids portraits.
+She designs and shoots campaign artwork for the national and global church.
+She also co-owns 'The First Hello' which is a collaborative photography company, founded by herself and River Bennett.
+The First Hello focuses on shooting the raw and real moments at live births.
+As a team, they've also recently launched 'The Daily Hello', which has expanded their business to capture fun and fresh kids' portraits.

 Class of 2006